Initial: Drop cap

 With a drop cap, the initial sits within the margins and runs several lines deep into the paragraph, indenting some normal-sized text in these lines.
 This keeps the left and top margins of the paragraph flush.

 In modern computer browsers, this may be achieved with a combination of HTML and CSS by using the float: left; setting.
-An alternate CSS-only method can instead use the :first-letter pseudo-element.
+An alternate CSS-only method can instead use a :first-letter pseudo-element.
 For example:

-Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+orem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
 Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
 Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.

 In some older manuscripts, the first letter of normal sized text after a drop cap also would be capitalized, as may be seen in the Mainz Psalter above, and in the original 1609 printing of Shakespeare's sonnets.
 This evoked the handwritten "diminuendo" style of gradually reducing the text size over the course of the first line.
 This style now is rare, except in newspapers.